-Kinect Sports is played using your entire body in front of the Kinect Camera and cannot be played without it.
+Kinect Sports is played using the entire body in front of the Kinect Camera and cannot be played without it.
 The game was a launch title for Microsoft's Kinect device.
 Much like other Kinect-only titles, this title requires around 7-10 feet of space to function optimally, with preferably more space if two users wish to play simultaneously.
 Players control their Xbox 360 avatars in various sporting events and mini-games.
 Included is Party Play mode, which allows up to 12 players (split into 2 teams) to compete against each other.

 Bowling is played by making the under arm bowling movement.
 Players can select the hand they use to bowl with before the beginning of every bowl.
 The direction and spin of the ball can be controlled by the player by moving left or right in their play space, and swinging their arm in the direction they wish to spin the ball.